Industrial Traffic Managers

 Outlook

-Employment for transportation, storage, and distribution managers is expected to grow about as fast as the average for all careers from 2018 to 2028, according to the U.S. Department of Labor.
+Employment for transportation, storage, and distribution managers is expected to grow much faster than the average for all careers from 2023 to 2033, according to the U.S. Department of Labor.
 Large and medium-sized companies are increasingly using computers to store and retrieve records.
 Computerized conveyor systems, robotics, and trucks, as well as scanners, are increasing productivity and e...